The Emergency (India): Raj Narain verdict

-Preventive Detention Laws
+Preventive detention laws

-Before the emergency, the Indira Gandhi government passed draconian laws which would be used to arrest political opponents before and during emergency.
+Before the emergency, the Indira Gandhi government passed draconian laws that would be used to arrest political opponents before and during the emergency.
 One of these was the Maintenance of Internal Security Act (MISA), 1971, which was passed in May 1971 despite criticism from prominent opposition figures across partisan lines such as CPI(M)'s Jyotirmoy Basu, Jana Sangh's Atal Bihari Vajpayee, and the Anglo-Indian nominated MP Frank Anthony.
-The Indira government also renewed the Defence of India rules, which was withdrawn in 1967, Defence of India rules were given an expanded mandate 5 days into the emergency and renamed as Defence and Internal Security of India Rules.
-Another law, Conservation of Foreign Exchange and Prevention of Smuggling Activities Act (COFEPOSA) passed in December 1974, was also frequently used to target political opponents.
+The Indira government also renewed the Defence of India rules, which was withdrawn in 1967.
+Defence of India rules were given an expanded mandate 5 days into the emergency and renamed as Defence and Internal Security of India Rules.
+Another law, Conservation of Foreign Exchange and Prevention of Smuggling Activities Act passed in December 1974, was also frequently used to target political opponents.

 Proclamation of the Emergency

 The Government cited threats to national security, as a war with Pakistan had recently been concluded.
-Due to the war and additional challenges of drought and the 1973 oil crisis, the economy was in poor condition.
-The Government claimed that the strikes and protests had paralysed the government and hurt the economy of the country greatly.
-In the face of massive political opposition, desertion and disorder across the country and the party, Gandhi stuck to the advice of a few loyalists and her younger son Sanjay Gandhi, whose own power had grown considerably over the last few years to become an "extra-constitutional authority".
+Due to the recent war, the onset of drought and the 1973 oil crisis, the economy was in poor condition.
+The Government claimed that the strikes and protests had paralyzed the government and hurt the economy of the country greatly.
+In the face of massive political opposition, desertion, and disorder across the country and the party, Gandhi stuck to the advice of a few loyalists and her younger son Sanjay Gandhi, whose own power had grown considerably over the last few years to become an "extra-constitutional authority".
 Siddhartha Shankar Ray, the Chief Minister of West Bengal, proposed to the prime minister to impose an "internal emergency".
 He drafted a letter for the President to issue the proclamation based on information Indira had received that "there is an imminent danger to the security of India being threatened by internal disturbances".
 He showed how democratic freedom could be suspended while remaining within the ambit of the Constitution.

 After resolving a procedural matter, President Fakhruddin Ali Ahmed declared a state of internal emergency upon the prime minister's advice on the night of 25 June 1975, just a few minutes before the clock struck midnight.

-As the constitution requires, Mrs. Gandhi advised and President Ahmed approved the continuation of Emergency over every six months until she decided to hold elections in 1977.
+As the constitution requires, Gandhi advised and President Ahmed approved the continuation of the Emergency over every six months until she decided to hold elections in 1977.
 In 1976, Parliament voted to delay elections, something it could only do with the Constitution suspended by the Emergency.